-Physical problems, then, should have physical solutions, and throughout much of medicines very short history (I know you thought it was long and illustrious) the victories have been quite awe-inspiring.
-Mass infectious epidemics have been nearly conquered; emergency medicine now saves lives that would have be long lost even fifty years ago; human prosthetics are damn-near perfect; even our increased life span is often credited to the wonders of modern medicine.
+Physical problems, then, should have physical solutions, and throughout much of medicine’s short history, the victories have been rather awe-inspiring: Mass infectious epidemics have been nearly conquered; emergency medicine now saves lives that would have be long lost even fifty years ago; human prosthetics are damn-near perfect; even our increased life span is often credited to the wonders of modern medicine.

 So what?
 What does this have to with ADD?
 Well, medicine did something peculiar…it started targeting what it considered “normal” physiological processes gone awry–things like cholesterol levels, and impotence, and symptoms of the common cold; it even started in on normal mental states like depression and well, fidgeting.
 Yes, anything that could be considered a deviation from the norm was fair game.
 The inability to focus in a schoolroom setting, then, was ripe for medical intervention.